Unless, of course, you have replaced it.

 Press Slower or Faster to change the speed of animated coloring.

-Sooner or later, perhaps after many backtrackings, the algorithm will have found a color that fits both the tile and its neighbors.
-The tile gets that color, and the algorithm proceeds to the next tile.
+Sooner or later, perhaps after several attempts, the algorithm will arrive at the tile that caused the backtracking and find that the tile now has at least one available color.
+The tile is then colored, and the algorithm proceeds to the next tile.

 The buttons Faster, Slower, and Animate / Pause / Resume can be used to control the animated coloring.1 that a rectangle with sides 32 and 33 units could be divided into 9 squares with sides of 1, 4, 7, 8, 9, 10, 14, 15, and 18 units.